OMNES Education: History

 In 2012, the INSEEC Group buys the Consular Business School of Chambéry (ESC Chambéry) to create INSEEC Alpes Savoie Business School, an additional campus in the Alps.
 The incubant on-campus students' consulting association: INSEEC Conseil becomes officially Junior Enterprise-accredited, after being bestowed this prestigious label upon by the French National Confederation of Junior Enterprises.

 In 2013, Career Education Corporation cedes its shares of the INSEEC Group.
 Apax Partners France, today known as Seven2, and BPI France acquires the INSEEC Group, making INSEEC's shareholders fully French again.
 In 2014, CREA Geneva was integrated into the INSEEC group.
 That year also saw the opening of the Luxury Business Institute (LBI) in Shanghai.

-In 2015, the ECE (Ecole de Commerce Européenne): the European School of Business becomes the BBA INSEEC – BBA as for Business Bachelor, a 4-year American Bachelor curriculum.
+In 2015, the ECE (École de Commerce Européenne): the European School of Business becomes the BBA INSEEC – BBA as for Business Bachelor, a 4-year American Bachelor curriculum.
 Establishment the same year of a Strategy Cluster in Lyon, specialised in Strategic management.

 In 2016, INSEEC was established in San Francisco and acquired the French schools of the Lauréate International Group, (EBS, ESCE, ECE, IFG and the HEIP).

-In 2017, the INSEEC Group is renamed INSEEC U.

-The Grande Ecole INSEEC Business School becomes INSEEC School of Business and Economics.
+In 2017, the INSEEC Group is renamed INSEEC U. The Grande École INSEEC Business School becomes INSEEC School of Business and Economics.
 INSEEC acquires HEIP (Hautes Etudes Internationales et Politiques – part of INSEEC U.), a Higher Education Institute specialised in Political Sciences, Diplomacy and International Relations established since 1899, with campuses in Paris, London and Lyon.

-In 2018, HEIP, Hautes Etudes Internationales et Politiques and part of INSEEC U. signs an agreement with McQuarie University in Sydney.
+In 2018, HEIP, Hautes Études Internationales et Politiques and part of INSEEC U. signs an agreement with McQuarie University in Sydney.
 In January 2019, the INSEEC U. was valued at nearly one billion euros.
 In March 2019, the INSEEC group, was purchased by British investment fund Cinven, for a valuation of around 800 million euros.
 On 2 December 2019, INSEEC U. opened a campus of IFG, one of the group's schools, in Ivory Coast.

 In 2020, INSEEC U. (INSEEC BS, EBS, ESCE) becomes financially the strongest Business School in France.
 In 2021, INSEEC U. rebranded to OMNES Education as part of a €100 million investment into the company over a 5-year period.